fanofxiaofeng/cglib-basic-demo/FixedValue.md

 Let's run the `main` method in `AppV3` and pause at the above breakpoint.
 ![value.png](pic/v3/value.png)
-We can see that the `CGLIB$CALLBACK_0` field is filled with an instance of type `SimpleFixedValue`, and this instance seems to be exactly the same with `fixedValue` object inside [AppV3.kt](app/src/main/kotlin/com/demo/AppV3.kt).
+We can see that the `CGLIB$CALLBACK_0` field is filled with an instance of type `SimpleFixedValue`, and this instance seems to be exactly the same with `fixedValue` object inside [AppV3.kt](app/src/main/kotlin/com/demo/AppV3.kt) (in line 17).

 OK, let's go back to the `add` method (I added some comment below)
 ```java